sjentsch/jamoviDocs/spss2jamovi2R/jamovi2R.rst

 functionality of its built-in functions as well as to masses of R-libraries dealing with (more or less) every statistical problem you can imagine.

-To learn more about R you can use two excellent websites by `Danielle Navarro
+To learn more about R you can use two excellent websites by `Danielle J. Navarro
 <https://djnavarro.net>`__.
 The first is `«Learning statistics with R»
 <https://learningstatisticswithr.com/>`__ and has psychology students who use R
 in their first method course as the main target group.
 On this page you will